cssinjs/jss/readme.md

 ### Thanks

-Thanks to [BrowserStack](https://www.browserstack.com) for providing the infrastructure that allows us to run our build in real browsers and to all awesome [contributors](https://github.com/cssinjs/jss/graphs/contributors).
+Thanks to [BrowserStack](https://www.browserstack.com) for providing the infrastructure that allows us to run our tests in real browsers and to all awesome [contributors](https://github.com/cssinjs/jss/graphs/contributors).